 Special Rules for New Accounts.
 If you are a new customer, the following special rules will apply during the first 30 days your account is open.
 Funds from electronic direct deposits to your account will be available on the same business day we receive the deposit.
 Funds from deposits of cash, wire transfers, and the first $5,000 of a day’s total deposits of cashier’s, certified, teller’s, traveler’s and federal, state and local government checks made payable to you will be available on the same business day as the day of deposit.
 The excess over $5,000 will be available no later than the ninth business day after the day of deposit.

 The Internal Revenue Service (IRS) is responsible for ensuring that all persons pay the correct amount of federal income tax.
 In order to accomplish this task, they must match the income reported by businesses for individuals (salary, interest, dividends, etc.) to the income shown on individual tax returns.
 Taxpayer Identification Numbers (for individuals, their Social Security Numbers) are used as a basis for matching these records.
 A federal law requires all payers of interest (such as a bank) to report interest paid to individuals by Taxpayer Identification Number.
 Therefore, you must provide your correct Taxpayer Identification Number to us so that we may meet these reporting requirements.
-This law also stipulates that should a bank or other payer of interest not have your correct Taxpayer Identification Number on file, then 28% of interest, dividends and other payments made to you must be withheld and forwarded to the IRS to insure that taxes on this income are paid.
+This law also stipulates that should a bank or other payer of interest not have your correct Taxpayer Identification Number on file, then a defined percentage, dividends and other payments made to you must be withheld and forwarded to the IRS to insure that taxes on this income are paid.
 This advance payment is known and referred to by the IRS as “backup withholding.”
 Backup withholding is not an additional tax.
 Rather, the amount of taxes you normally would owe will be reduced by the amount of tax withheld.
 If an overpayment of taxes results from backup withholding, a refund may be obtained from the IRS.